You are here

 - A Letter from the Engineering Graduate Student Council (EGSC) - June 8, 2020

 - One Duke family - June 1, 2020

 The Pratt School of Engineering is committed to:

 - Building a secure, welcoming academic and social environment where each person can flourish

 - Increasing the enrollment of individuals from groups traditionally underrepresented in STEM

 - Recruiting and retaining diverse faculty and staff

 - Providing all students, faculty and staff with the necessary support to succeed

-The Pratt School intentionally strives to cultivate opportunities for diverse research teams comprising faculty, students and staff who represent a wide array of backgrounds and experiences.
-Central to building diverse teams is promoting the inclusion of persons from traditionally underrepresented groups through a number of efforts.
+Duke Engineering intentionally strives to cultivate opportunities for diverse research teams comprising faculty, students and staff who represent a wide array of backgrounds and experiences.
+Central to building diverse teams is promoting the inclusion of women and persons from traditionally underrepresented groups through a number of efforts.

-Duke Engineering is proud to be part of the American Society of Engineering Education’s Engineering Deans Diversity Initiative, a commitment to providing education experiences that are inclusive and prevent marginalization of any groups of people because of visible or invisible differences.
+Duke Engineering is proud to be part of the American Society for Engineering Education’s (ASEE) Engineering Deans Diversity Initiative, a commitment to providing educational experiences that are inclusive and prevent marginalization of any groups of people because of visible or invisible differences.